Skip to content

 • Blistering pace, thanks to the stiff, light construction

-• Smooth ride in weather with that central weight distribution (engines are amidships for example).
+• Very smooth ride in weather with that central weight distribution (engines are amidships for example).

 • Direct helm feel